 - (b) Domestic preference - (1) This clause implements the Buy American Act (41 U.S.C.
 10a 10d) by providing a preference for domestic construction material.
 In accordance with 41 U.S.C.
 431, the component test of the Buy American Act is waived for construction material that is a COTS item (See FAR 12.505(a)(2)).
-The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraphs (b)(2) and (b)(3) of this clause. - (2) This requirement does not apply to the construction material or components listed by the Government as follows:
+The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraphs (b)(2) and (b)(3) of this clause. - (2) This requirement does not apply to information technology this is a commercial item or to the construction material or components listed by the Government as follows: